E.P.P. 002

 be considered for authorized off-duty use:

-2. Revolvers can be carried as off-duty weapons if they are a .38 or .357
+2. Revolvers can be carried as off-duty weapons if they are an approved

 E. Secondary Handgun: